bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Color styling uses ANSI control codes that may not be supported on all terminals.
 To verify color support use [`tty.hasColors()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#tty_writestreamhascolorscount-env).

-Predefined control codes are listed below (grouped as “Modifiers”, “Foreground colors”, and “Background colors”).
+Predefined control codes are listed below (grouped as "Modifiers”, "Foreground colors”, and "Background colors”).

 ##### Modifiers[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#util_modifiers)